 The Central Government Health Scheme (CGHS)

 This applies to retired employees of the Central Government and their dependents.
 In June 2011, one private hospital in Hyderabad and ten private hospitals in Delhi were registered under the CGHS to provide better cancer treatment services to CGHS clients, primarily for cancer treatment at Tata Memorial Hospital’s rates for cancer surgery.
-Patients are entitled to receive cancer treatment at approved rates in any hospital that offers a variety of cancer treatment choices.
+Patients can receive cancer treatment at approved rates in any hospital that offers a variety of cancer treatment choices.

 Prime Minister’s National Relief Fund (PMNRF)